BDX-town/Mangane/README.md

 ### Activation

-Then you need to activate the frontend the it will be available to your users.
+Then you need to activate the frontend so it will be available to your users.

 #### Config.exs